marcona/codjo-tools-github/README.md

     see : http://sourceforge.net/projects/javacurses/
           Java-Readline or jline2.
           http://cliche.sourceforge.net/?f=manual
- - avoid multiple if-else to select method in GithubUtil main
+ - avoid multiple if-else to select method in GithubUtil main DONE
  - yeald System.out redirection for unit-test in codjo-test ?
  - Add search in pull request, or in code !
  - automatic download of last version: is it possible to use github to download last artifact, of course ;-)